Does the State Crowd Out Non-State Institutions? A field experiment on community policing and gender inequality in Papua New Guinea

 Bougainville Police Service, New Zealand Police, J-PAL (funders)

-Does the expansion of the state policing undermine or reinforce incumbent informal institutions, and how does this process affect the provision of order?
+Does the expansion of the state policing undermine or reinforce incumbent non-state institutions, and how does this process affect the provision of order?

-This study takes advantage of a unique opportunity to examine how the expansion of the state's policing apparatus into areas primarily policed by chiefs and vigilantes affects the provision of order.
-In late 2015, remote villages in Bougainville, Papua New Guinea, were assigned at random to have or not have a nominated community member become a uniformed officer of the state's community police force, permanently present in the village.
-In a household-level survey carried out in late 2016, 8 months after the community police have been working in the selected communities, I find no evidence to support the notion that the expansion of state services crowds out informal institutions, or that local elites 'capture' decentralized agents of the state.
-Rather than substituting, community police appear to complement informal policing institutions by catering to women, who are typically disadvantaged by informal justice providers.
-There is some evidence that this complementarity improves order: respondents are less likely to report incidents of theft, alcoholism or domestic violence in their community.
-These findings, however, are not corroborated by individual victimization measures.
+Why do traditional authorities coexist alongside state institutions in some contexts, while in others state services appear to have crowded out non-state competitors?
+In answer to this question, this study takes advantage of a unique opportunity to examine an exogenous shock to the capacity and availability of state policing services in formerly stateless areas.
+In late 2015, remote villages in Bougainville, Papua New Guinea, were assigned at random to have or not have a uniformed community police officer permanently present in the village.
+In a household-level survey carried out over eight months after the community police have been working in the selected communities, I find no evidence that the expansion of state services crowds out non-state institutions.
+Rather, the presence of community police widens an already existing gender gap in appraisals of police, with men shifting toward customary authorities and women towards the state.
+Demand for both services increases as a result of the state's expansion.
+There is some evidence that this complementarity improves order: respondents are less likely to perceive theft, alcoholism or domestic violence as prevalent in their community.